New Music from Bowling Green

 The list of composers who appear on the series to introduce their

 own work reads like a Who's Who of Modern Music: Samuel

 Adler; Caleb Burhans; Sebastian Currier; Michael

 Daugherty; David Lang; Ingram Marshall; Kevin

 and Christopher Theofanidis, among many others.
 Also featured

 is Pulitzer Prize-winner (and BGSU alumna) Jennifer Higdon, who

 personally takes us on a three-episode tour of her Grammy

 award-winning discography.
-The series is now in its second
+A third season is now in production!

 The radio series homepage can be viewed here.